dev-alto/dev-alto/README.md

 <br>

 <div align="center">
-   devalto is self-taught programmer, one with experiences across a plethora of platforms and environments.
+   devalto is a self-taught programmer, one with experiences across a plethora of platforms and environments.
 </div>

 <hr>